 Differences between Western and English Gaits

-Unless you’re riding a gaited horse (Gaited horses are horses that have been selectively breed for the their natural way of going, as well as the usual walk, trot and canter (and sometimes gallop) they also have at least one extra gait) both Western and English horses have the same gait, although some have different names.
+Unless you’re riding a gaited horse (Gaited horses are horses that have been selectively bred for their natural way of going, as well as the usual walk, trot, and canter (and sometimes gallop) they also have at least one extra gait) both Western and English horses have the same gait, although some have different names.